IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 #
 # Deployment Topology

+!!! tip "Single vs. Multi-zone"
     For every deployment of VMware Solutions Shared, there are two Topologies that a client may select from: single-zone or multi-zone.

 A **single-zone** VMware virtual data center deployment will provision the environment within a single available center (easier to manage, but potentially vulnerable to a single point of failure).